 - Schmitt Academic Center, 1st floor near elevators/Kenmore entrance

 - Student Center, 1st floor near information desk

-- DePaul Center, 1st floor near security desk
+- LOOP: DePaul Center, 1st floor near security desk

-- Ink and toner cartridges can be recycled in the Student Center 1st floor bin near the information desk or sent via interoffice mail to Procurement Services.
+Ink & toner cartridges can be recycled in the Student Center 1st floor bin near the information desk or sent to Procurement Services.

 If you live in Chicago in a building with 4 units or less, you are part of the Blue Cart recycling program.
-Check out the recently launched Recycle By City - Chicago site for tons of helpful information.
-If you live in a building with more than 4 units, your building is required to offer recycling via a private waste hauler.
-Unfortunately, many multi-unit buildings do not comply with this law, and it is not often enforced.
-Check out the City's multi-unit recycling information as well as My Building Doesn't Recycle for more information on this issue.
+Check out the Recycle By City - Chicago site for tons of helpful information about what you can & cannot recycle.

 If you live outside of Chicago, your local government can provide you with information about their recycling program.
 If one is not in place, Earth911's recycle search is a good place to start for nearby options.